kclaudine/job_opportunity_web/README.md

-# FLASK BLOG
+# Opportunity hub

-### **This project was done using Python 3.6  and Flask.**
+## **This project was done using Python 3.6  and Flask.**

 # DESCRIPTION

-This is a for personal blogging website where you can create and share your opinions and other users can read and comment on them.
+This is a website where you can create and share your opinions and other users can read and comment on them.

 ## User Story